uq-eresearch/thales/doc/thales-install-guide.md

         sudo service thales start

     The application will be running on port 30123 (unless you change it in the init.d script).

-The firewall should be configured to block access external access to this TCP/IP port.
+    Attempting to access http://localhost:30123 from the host (since the firewall should be blocking external access to this port) should return a HTTP redirection to the (currently non-existent) HTTPS secured login page.

     Other available commands are: